Shaw Lab at UNL Chemistry

 Specifically, the Shaw research group is actively developing novel instrumentation and methods for tandem mass spectrometry (MS/MS), ion mobility spectrometry (IMS), and data acquisition strategies to expand the capabilities of top-down proteomics and native mass spectrometry and enable integration with traditional structure determination methods, like cryo-EM.
 With these developments, we will enable more comprehensive characterization of protein sequence, posttranslational modifications (PTMs), ligand binding, and assembly to form functional cellular machinery.

-We aim to use these new technologies and approaches to address intractable biological questions and streamlined discovery of biotherapeutics.
-Two current areas of interest are understanding how heterogeneity in ribosome composition yields specialized function and de novo discovery of therapeutic antibodies.
+We aim to use these new technologies and approaches to address intractable biological questions and streamlined discovery oftherapeutics.
+Two current areas of interest are understanding 1) how heterogeneity in ribosome composition modulates translation efficiency and specificity and 2) de novo discovery of therapeutic antibodies directly from disease survivors.